-Papers of the Lamb family

-Social work papers (1924-1949).
-[LAM/3/1]

-Papers thought to have been gathered together by Commissioner David Lamb with a view to a future Salvation Army publication on social work.
+Papers of the Lamb family Social work papers (1924-1949).
+[LAM/3/1] Papers thought to have been gathered together by Commissioner David Lamb with a view to a future Salvation Army publication on social work.
 Includes material relating to the migration of 'unwanted children', juvenile migration and settlement, the Empire Settlement Act, and the migration of widows with families.

-Records of Hadleigh Farm Colony

-Correspondence (1927).
-[HFC/1/3]

-Includes a letter to Sergeant-Major Ashlin with a schedule of his daily duties relating to boys at Hadleigh under the Boys' Emigration Scheme.
+'Empire Tour' photograph album (1925-1926).
+[LAM/9] Family photograph album documenting the 'Empire Tour' of Commissioners David and Minnie Lamb in 1925-1926.
+An account of the 'Empire Tour' was published in October 1926 as "Our Heritage - The Empire" A report on some aspects of a tour of the King's Overseas Dominions undertaken chiefly in the interests of Empire Migration and Settlement by Commissioner David Lamb [EM/1/1].
+The papers of the Lamb family also include a copy of the itinerary for the New Zealand portion of the tour in January 1926 [LAM/16].
+'Social Maladies.
+Causes: Conditions: Cures' (1938).
+[LAM/14] Two typescript copies of an unpublished book by David Crichton Lamb.
+The full title is 'Social Maladies.
+Causes: Conditions: Cures.
+Being a brief survey of the principles, aims and methods of the Salvation Army in its Social Work throughout the World.'
+It includes a chapter entitled 'Emigration and Settlement Overseas'.
+Records of Hadleigh Farm Colony Correspondence (1927).
+[HFC/1/3] Includes a letter to Sergeant-Major Ashlin with a schedule of his daily duties relating to boys at Hadleigh under the Boys' Emigration Scheme.
 Publications and publicity (1926-1929).
 [HFC/1/7] Includes: